 2018 USCG Duane – Is this the best wreck for Advanced divers in the Keys?

-There’s no question among advanced and technical divers who have been down to the wreck of the USCG Duane, that this is one of the great dive wrecks in the Key Largo area.
+Many advanced and technical divers who have been down to the wreck of the USCG Duane, agree that this wreck is often overlooked by technical divers.

 Where is the USCG Duane?